 What are the requirements to be admitted to the Institute's PhD Programme?

-To apply to one of our PhD programmes, you must hold a Masters degree or an equivalent qualification from an accredited university, in a discipline relevant to the chosen programme and to the extent possible have completed a Masters level research dissertation.
+To apply to one of our PhD programmes, you must hold a Masters degree or an equivalent qualification from a university that has acquired institutional university level accreditaiton from the Swiss accreditation agency, aaq.ch, or an equivalent accreditation from the equivalent accreditation body in the university's country of operation.
+The Master degree should generally be in a discipline relevant to the chosen programme.
+In addition, to the extent possible, you should have completed a Masters level research dissertation.
 Please note that you are eligible to apply during the last year of your study programme provided you will have received your final diploma before the start of the PhD programme.

 Admissions are decided on the basis of the quality of the overall application file, with priority given to academic achievement, recommendations, motivation letter and thesis proposal.
 Click here for further information about the specific requirements of the different departments with regards to the thesis proposal.
 PhD supervisors are only assigned during the first semester of the PhD and potential supervisors need not be contacted in advance.
 However, it is important that your project proposal is in line with the research and teaching agenda of the academic department to which you apply.
 To see the fields of expertise of our Faculty, please consult their profiles and areas of expertise.